wzod/4n6k_volatility_installer/README.md

 What's Required?
 ----------------
 An internet connection and an APT-based Linux distribution [for the time being].
 This script has been tested on stock Ubuntu 12.04 and Ubuntu 14.04.
+Some testing has been done to support SIFT Workstation 3.0.

 What Does It Do?
 ----------------